steindevices/ESP32-LyraT-DSP/README.md

 If you are familiar with REW, you simply export the EQ filters from the application and then insert the contents into the file called **dsp_import.h**.
 Note that you must use the filter export format called **miniDSP_2x4_HD** from REW, and that the contents must be pasted exactly as exported into the correct location in the **dsp_import.h** file.

 If you are unfamilar with how to use REW to generate EQ filters, you will find the step-by-step process [here](https://www.minidsp.com/applications/rew/rew-autoeq-step-by-step).
 This example is for the MiniDSP, but the general process is essentially the same.
 Once the EQ file is exported, you simply copy and paste it into the **dsp_import.h** file.
 Use the example [here](/Examples/Room%20Curve%20Correction/dsp_import.h) as a template.
-If you make a mistake, an error will be generated and shown when you connect to the DSP via Telnet or the Serial port, or on the OLED display if one is attached.
+If you make a mistake, an error will be generated and shown when you connect to the running DSP via Telnet or the Serial port, or on the OLED display if one is attached.

 ## How can I see what the DSP is doing?